aeszyman/ARTH312/syllabus.md

-## Medieval Art and Architecture in Western Europe (8th-15th Centuries)
+## Medieval Art and Architecture in Western Europe

 #### Description
 This course examines art and architecture in Western Europe from early to late Middle Ages.
 It considers the changing visual experiences associated with the Early Medieval, Carolingian, Ottonian, Romanesque, and Gothic periods.